spawnmarvel/todo-and-current/README.md

 <p>

 1. Bash tutorial, REPEAT and REPEAT over again :arrow_down: fill in the shell drop down below, 20 min all it takes.
-1. Docker repeat, ***not install more on linux use docker***, you can, but not make gitpages of it :arrow_down:
+2. Docker repeat ***not install more on linux use docker***, you can, but not make gitpages of it :arrow_down:
-1.1 Docker: Log monitor Q2 2026 Elastic stack
+* Docker: Log monitor Q2 2026 Elastic stack
 * * Kibana and Elastic Search on Docker
 * * * Filebeat on vm's